 - Phone support – Phone is the most preferred and quickest way to connect with your customers.
 Suggested tool – Aircall

-- Customer feedback – Collecting customer feedback helps to know your customer’s opinion about your product and services and improve the brand image.
+- Customer feedback – Collecting customer feedback helps to know your customer’s opinions about your product and services and improve the brand image.
 Suggested tool – Qualtrics

-Implementing these tools not only helps to empower customer support but also improves the productivity of your team.
+The above tools not only empower customer support but also improves team productivity.

 4. Measure your employee performance